 We would also like you to know that financial assistance may be available to you through the provincial department of WorkingNB.
 For further information, contact WorkingNB toll free at 1-833-998-2659.

 Step 1: Chose the Right Learning Option

 You have the option to do the GED online or in class as a part-time or a full-time student.
 It is possible to combine the part-time GED and online courses.
 It all depends on your preferences and your schedule.

 Step 2: Assess Your Abilities

-First, be aware that anyone wishing to return to school must be tested beforehand.
-The initial test, which evaluates your math, your grammar, and your reading skills, is only a formality that will allow your teacher to determine at which level you sit and determine the books you will need.
-This test will also allow us to monitor your progress.
+Anyone wishing to return to school must be assessed beforehand.
+The initial assessment, which evaluates your math, your grammar, and your reading skills, allows your teacher to determine your starting point within these subjects.

 Step 3: Learn at Your Own Pace

-Second, the beauty of adult education is that you have the chance to evolve at your own pace.
-Indeed, unlike regular schools system, if you have more difficulties with math, you can take the time you need to understand the subject matter, all supervised by passionate and dedicated teachers.
-So, depending on your pace and the type of program, you can complete your GED in the period of time that you need.
+The beauty of our program is that you have the chance to learn at your own pace.
+For instance, if you have more difficulties with math, you can take the time you need to learn the subject matter, with the help of dedicated GED teachers.
+So, depending on your pace, you can complete your GED in the period of time that you need.

-Regarding the GED test, the province of New Brunswick sets several dates for the test.
-A schedule is set in advance and when you feel ready you can reserve your seat by filling out a form that will then be sent to the Fredericton office.
+The province of New Brunswick sets several dates for testing.
+When you feel ready to write any one of the subjects, you can reserve your seat by filling out a form that will then be sent to the local WorkingNB office.